Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

 ## DISCLAIMER
-- This project is for educationall purpose only during the Code Institute course of Software Development.
+- This project is for educationall purpose only.
+It is a part of the Code Institute course of Software Development.
 Module - Python Flask and Backend development.